F.A.Q.

 Insurance coverage varies widely in both human and veterinary medicine.
 Having coverage for wellness plans can be helpful but knowing exactly what is covered is critical before starting with any insurance provider.
 Insurance that covers injuries, illnesses, and emergencies can literally be a life-saver and Pinnacle Veterinary Group strongly recommends obtaining insurance for these circumstances.

-When you call Pinnacle Veterinary Group to schedule a euthanasia appointment our receptionist will ask you several questions regarding your wishes for the appointment.
+When you call Pinnacle Veterinary Group to schedule a euthanasia appointment our receptionist may ask you several questions regarding your wishes for the appointment.
 While these questions may be difficult to answer, having this information before you arrive will help us make your experience as positive as possible.
 Upon your pet’s arrival we will take them to the treatment area to place an IV catheter while you sign a consent form and pay for the visit.
 Once this is done your pet will meet you in the exam room.
 When you are ready your veterinarian will administer a sedative to allow your pet to fall asleep.
 Once your pet is fully sedated your veterinarian will administer the euthanasia injection.
 From the time the injection is fully administered it usually takes 1-2 minutes for a pet to pass away.

 We encourage you to stay with your pet for all or part of the procedure.
 Some people only choose to only stay until their pet is sedated but not for the euthanasia injection.

-After the procedure is complete we will prepare your pet’s for aftercare in accordance with your wishes.
+After the procedure is complete we will prepare your pets for aftercare in accordance with your wishes.

 Get In Touch